isaqueprofeta/zabbix-vagrant/README.md

 This is the Vagrant configuration used in my boxes for [Zabbix](https://www.zabbix.com/) at [VagrantCloud](https://app.vagrantup.com/isaqueprofeta).
 They start out with:

-- Alma 8: Zabbix Server 6.0, Nginx and PostgreSQL 15 with TimescaleDB.
-- Rocky 8: Zabbix Server 6.0, Nginx and PostgreSQL 15 with TimescaleDB.
-- Debian 11: Zabbix Server 6.0, Nginx and PostgreSQL 15 with TimescaleDB.
+Zabbix Server 6.0, Nginx and PostgreSQL 15 with TimescaleDB on:
+  - Alma 8
+  - Rocky 8
+  - Debian 11
+  - Ubuntu 22.04

 ## How do I install Vagrant?